What is Neuroplastic Pain?

 But I have a diagnosis from a doctor of IBS, Fibromyalgia, TMJ disorder, Herniated disk... so this must be something "real" right?

 First, all pain is real.
-Because all pain is constructed by the brain.
+Because all pain is created by the brain.
 Studies have shown that pain without a physical cause activates the same brain areas as physically caused pain (2).
-The difference with neuroplastic pain is that there is no true tissue damage so the pain comes from our brains being overprotective and wiring in a maladaptive way.
+The difference with neuroplastic pain is that there is no true tissue damage so the pain comes from our brains being overprotective and wiring in an unhelpful way.

 Also, doctors are trained to look for and treat physical causes.
 But even visual abnormalities in the body can be "normal abnormalities" that don't cause pain in the majority of people who have them.
 For example, studies show that 64% of people with no back pain have herniations and degeneration.
 (3)